raspberrypi/documentation/usage/terminal.md

 ![](images/lsresult.png)

 The `ls` command lists the contents of the directory that you are currently in (your present working directory).
-The `-la` component of the command is what's known as a 'flag', these modify the command that's being run.
-In this case the `l` displays the contents of the directory in a list, showing data such as their sizes and when they were last edited, and the `a` displays all files, including those beginning with a . - known as 'dotfiles'.
+The `-la` component of the command is what's known as a 'flag'.
+Flags modify the command that's being run.
+In this case the `l` displays the contents of the directory in a list, showing data such as their sizes and when they were last edited, and the `a` displays all files, including those beginning with a `.`, known as 'dotfiles'.
 Dotfiles usually act as configuration files for software and as they are written in text, they can be modified by simply editing them.

 In order to navigate to other directories the change directory command, `cd`, can be used.
 You can specify the directory that you want to go to by either the 'absolute' or the 'relative' path.
 So if you wanted to navigate to the `python_games` directory, you could either do `cd /home/pi/python_games` or just `cd python_games` (if you are currently in `/home/pi`).
 There are some special cases that may be useful: `~` acts as an alias for your home directory, so `~/python_games` is the same as `/home/pi/python_games`; `.` and `..` are aliases for the current directory and the parent directory respectively, e.g. if you were in `/home/pi/python_games`, `cd ..` would take you to `/home/pi`.